reactioncommerce/reaction-docs/admin/dashboard/localization-and-i18n.md

 ## Reloading translations

 Translations can be reloaded in the **Localization and i18n** dashboard panel using the reload button.
-This will relaod translations for the current shop.
+This will reload translations for the current shop.

 As the owner of the primary shop, you may also `alt + click` or `option + click` on the reload button to reload translations for all shops.